The Further Adventures of Lord Quas

 The Further Adventures of Lord Quas is the second and final studio album by Quasimoto, a hip hop duo composed of Madlib and his animated alter ego, Lord Quas.
 It was released via Stones Throw Records on May 3, 2005.
+Stones Throw labelmates MF Doom and M.E.D. are featured on the album.
+Further Adventures is the only Quasimoto album that managed to chart in the United States, with the album peaking at #174 on the Billboard 200.